- Attend a minimum of four APA meetings:

 Criteria / Eligibility

-- At least PGY 1 or PGY-2 in accredited U.S. or Canadian psychiatry residency program with two remaining years of training.
+- At least a PGY-2 in an accredited U.S. or Canadian psychiatry residency program with two remaining years of training.

 - Open to non-U.S. citizens, non-US residents, and graduates of international medical colleges.

 - Members of underrepresented populations are strongly encouraged to apply, but all applicants are welcome to apply regardless of race, ethnicity, gender, national origin, religion, sexual orientation or disability

 You may apply for as many APA/APAF Fellowships during an application cycle based on your eligibility.
 However, participation in more than one APA fellowship simultaneously is not permitted.